Overall ranking: 106th out of 126 in the Complete University Guide for 2016.

 History: Founded by the Church of England to train teachers for church schools in 1962, it expanded hugely in the late 80s to offer nursing as well as other degrees.
 Formerly Canterbury Christ Church College, then Canterbury Christ Church University College, it was awarded university status in 2005.
-Celebrated 50th anniversary in 2012.
+It celebrated its 50th anniversary in 2012.

 Address: Located on part of St Augustine's Abbey right by the city walls and in a World Heritage Site, it is overlooked by Canterbury Cathedral.
-Other campuses include, Broadstairs, and Medway and a centre at Tunbridge Wells
+Other campuses include Epsom, Farnham and a centre at Rochester.

-Ambience: and other modern buildings, which blend with historical architecture.
-All Canterbury sites are within walking distance of one another.
-Tunbridge site, used mainly for psychology programmes is called Salomon Centre.
+Ambience: All Canterbury sites are within walking distance of one another.
+The Tunbridge site, used mainly for psychology programmes, is located in the beautiful Salomons Centre.
 Broadstairs campus is 18 miles from Canterbury.
-Medway is part of the Universities at Medway partnership and the state-of-the-art facilities and building was opened in October 2004.

 Who's the boss?
-Rama Thirunamachandran, a director and trustee of the Higher Education Academy and Royal Geographical Society fellow, will take up the post of vice-chancellor in October 2013.
+Rama Thirunamachandran, a director and trustee of the Higher Education Academy and Royal Geographical Society fellow, took up the post of vice-chancellor in October 2013.

 Prospectus: 01227 782 900 or order one online here.